Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction on Thursday, July 8th.
-The shares were sold at an average price of $63.41, for a total transaction of $1,268,200.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock in a transaction on Wednesday, July 14th.
+The shares were sold at an average price of $63.89, for a total value of $1,277,800.00.
+Following the completion of the transaction, the chairman now owns 6,849,511 shares of the company’s stock, valued at $437,615,257.79.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Thomas Peterffy also recently made the following trade(s):